What is the Northeast Implementation Team?

 What does the NEIT do?

-Monitor effectiveness of recovery plan implementation and adapt accordingly.
+- Monitor effectiveness of recovery plan implementation and adapt plan implementation accordingly

-- Dr. Mark Baumgarnter, Woods Hole Oceanographic Institution
+- Dr. Mark Baumgartner, Woods Hole Oceanographic Institution

 - Joel T. Bell, U.S. Navy